BlickLabs/generator-frontend-more/README.md

 If your project was generated as an only-frontend one, this subgenerator won't be useful (nunjucks templates won't be compiled).

+## Blick's frontend workflow

+This README only describes the structure of the generated files, as well as the usage of the different gulptasks and the gulpconfig file.
+However, there are some extra stuff that you need to know about how frontend development is made in blick, such as styleguides and naming rules.
+This extra information is described in [the project's wiki](https://github.com/BlickLabs/generator-frontend-blick/wiki)

 ## Using NVM?

 If after installing the generator you are still unable to use it?
 You may want to see [this issue](https://github.com/yeoman/yo/issues/406) in the yeoman repository.